dhruvm-04/SocialMediaPlatform/README.md

 - If `.env` has `DB_ENGINE=mysql`, Django uses MySQL via PyMySQL; otherwise it falls back to SQLite (file path in `DB_NAME`).
 - On Windows, PyMySQL avoids the need for compiling `mysqlclient`.
 - The minimal UI is Bootstrap-based and intentionally simple.

-## Next steps
-- Pagination and search
-- Friend request notifications and unread counts
-- Image uploads for posts and avatars
-- Better authorization and privacy controls